dkprice/vim-easygrep/README.md

           3. A user specified directory.
 The search location is fixed and does not change.

+    :ResultListOpen
+        Open all files in the result list

+    :ResultListFilter [+arg]
+        Filter the result list according to a user pattern, matching either file or the result list text.

+    :ResultListDo [+arg]
+        Perform an action on all entries in the quickfix list

 ## Screencast

 ![Alt text](https://cloud.githubusercontent.com/assets/2375604/9804914/d0c39ff0-5800-11e5-8e7d-b77543bf2dcf.gif "EasyGrep demo")